LiU-SeeGoals/Electronics/README.md

 ### Kicker board
 The kicker board is taken from [TIGERs 2020 version](https://github.com/TIGERs-Mannheim/electronics) (open source).
 Schematics and pictures can be found in this repository as well as various files.
 The design uses a LT3751FE High Voltage Capacitor Charger Controller and a DA2034-AL transformer to charge two 1800uF 250V connected in parallel.
 By discharging the capacitors through the kicker (or chiper) solenoid a powerfull impact is created.
 The board also contains a temperature sensor and charge voltage reader that is connected to an A/D converter which is accessed with SPI.
 The main power to the capasitors come from the Vcc pin, which is connected to battery voltage.

+Further reading can be found in the kicker repository.

 <a id="item-seven"></a>
 ### Kicker solenoid
-Currently a 12V "long travel" solenoid from Amazon is used as the kicker solenoid, this has worked well so far but the solenoid is heavy and too large to fit a second solenoid for chipping.
-Therefore custom made solenoids should eventually be made, TIGERs uses a flat design in order to maximize
+Currently a [12V "long travel" solenoid from Amazon](https://www.amazon.com/Abletop-Solenoid-Electromagnetic-Electric-Automobiles/dp/B07G15X91N) is used as the kicker solenoid, this has worked well so far but the solenoid is heavy and too large to fit a second solenoid for chipping.
+Therefore custom made solenoids should eventually be made, TIGERs uses a flat design in order to maximize power but several other teams use two cylindrical solenoids stacked.

+Further reading can be found in the kicker repository.

 <a id="item-eight"></a>
 ### IR beam and dribbler motor sensor
-Second item content goes here
+Currently the IR beam design for ball sensing, from [TIGERs 2016 version](https://www.tigers-mannheim.de/index.php?id=65) is used.
+Note that TIGERs 2020 version also uses an array of IR LEDs and sensors from above the ball.
+The beam consists of one small transmitter pcb (VSMB2000X01 IR LED) and one reciever (TEMD1000) on either side of the dribbler assembly.
+A beam is continuously transmitted and is broken when a ball is at the dribbler.
+The dribbler motor temperature sensor is taken from TIGERs 2020 version but will preliminarilly be connected directly to the nucleo board via the powerboard.

 <a id="item-nine"></a>
 ### Tranciever board
-Second item content goes here
+The tranciever board is connected to the nucleo board and enables wireless comunication via the robots and the base station.

 <a id="item-ten"></a>
 ### Battery
+Second item content goes here

+<a id="item-eleven"></a>
+### Base station
 Second item content goes here